 It's time to get off of the couch and onto the coast.

-These nine coastal walks have it all — wild scrub, picturesque paths, hidden lagoons and well-placed pubs.
-Hikes in Wilsons Prom can be blitzed in an hour, while the Great Ocean Road track can go for eight full days.
-Here's your next nine weekends' worth of active leisure.
+These nine coastal walks have it all — wild scrub, picturesque paths, hidden lagoons and even a few well-placed pubs.
+Some hikes can be blitzed in an hour, while the Great Ocean Road track can go for eight full days.
+Here's your guide to a huge summer's worth of active leisure.

 Some of the beaches on this list are not patrolled by lifeguards.
 To ensure you stay safe, head over to Tourism Australia for its latest tips on water safety.